What are the Best Times to See Manta Rays, Whales, Sharks, Turtles and Other Wildlife in Fiji?

 Breeding and nesting season: August to November

-Reminding the world that Fiji isn’t just a place to admire marine wildlife, Fiji’s bird species are also well worth looking out for.
-Of course, breeding and nesting seasons between species vary but, generally, they occur from August to November.
-Fiji is home to around 30 endemic species of colourful doves and parrots, as well as the iconic bird of prey the Fiji goshawk.
+Reminding the world that Fiji isn’t just a place to admire marine wildlife; Fiji’s bird species are also well worth looking out for.
+Of course, breeding and nesting seasons between species vary, but generally, they occur from August to November.
+Fiji is home to around 30 endemic species of colourful doves and parrots, as well as the iconic bird of prey, the Fiji goshawk.

 Sharks